anilabraham-IT/IntuneEDU/IntuneEDU/create-groups.md

 ## Custom groups

-You can also apply specific or scenario-based configurations to custom-created groups.
+Apply specific or scenario-based configurations to custom-created groups.
 If you have both Windows 10 and iOS devices in your school, create groups, such as all iPads and all Windows 10 PCs.
-Doing this allows you to more easily distribute settings.
+This way, you'll be able to more easily recognize groups and distribute settings.

-You can also assign apps and settings to specifics groups of students.
+You can also assign apps and settings to specific groups of students.
 For example, an 8th grade curriculum may require different apps than a 6th grade curriculum.
 You can create two, grade-specific groups and assign apps and settings that are appropriate for each set of students.
 ## Group types

 There are two types of groups that you can use to organize users and devices in Intune for Education: assigned groups and dynamic groups.